How densely can spheres be packed with moderate effort in high dimensions?: Introduction

 Like the lattice-based bounds, this construction is not constructive in a practical sense.
 On the other hand, it reveals that matching the leading asymptotic part of the sophisticated bounds is already achieved by a greedy algorithm.
 Information on where spheres can be placed is provided by the Voronoi diagram of the sphere centers already placed, something that can be locally updated in a sequential construction of a periodic saturated packing.

 The crudeness of saturated packings suggests that easy improvements on the lower bound should be possible just by dropping the lattice constraint.
 Theoretically this proposal is still difficult because no one knows how to even mildly enhance the density in a way that is also amenable to computations.
-Torquato and Stillinger (TS) \cite{torquato2006new,scardicchio2008estimates} have conjectured the existence of packings that have a particular limiting form of the sphere-center autocorrelation $g_2$ in high dimensions.
+Torquato and Stillinger (TS) \cite{torquato2006new,scardicchio2008estimates} have conjectured the existence of packings that have a particular limiting form of the sphere-center autocorrelation (pair distribution function) $g_2$ in high dimensions.
 If such packings exist, then the dominant $2^{-n}$ behavior of the density would be improved to $b^n$, with $b\approx 0.583$.
 The constrained optimization of $g_2$ used by TS to obtain this $b$ can be interpreted as an infinite-dimensional linear program (LP) dual to the LP used by Cohn and Elkies \cite{cohn2003new,cohn2002new,cohn2022dual} to establish upper bounds on the density.
 In this setting the TS-conjectured lower bound is a rigorous lower bound on the upper bounds that can be achieved with the LP method.
 However, this ``lower bound on the upper bounds" may well be above realizable densities if it turns out that packings with the conjectured $g_2$ do not exist.
+To add perspective to the Torquato-Stillinger constant $0.583$, we note that by the Kabatiansky-Levenshtein upper bound \cite{kabatiansky1978bounds}, the decay constant of the density is less than $0.661$.

 This study was prompted by the dearth of evidence that could inform the pursuit of an improved lower bound.
 The blindest saturated packing construction, called random sequential addition (RSA), is an obvious source of data \cite{torquato2006random}.
 In RSA, sphere placement is not informed by the Voronoi diagram (e.g. filling the smallest available hole), but is sampled uniformly on the available set.
 Accurate estimates of the saturation densities have been obtained in up to eight dimensions \cite{zhang2013precise}.
 These data are consistent with $b=1/2$, and that may not be surprising because this dominant behavior was proved for the related ghost-RSA construction \cite{torquato2006exactly}.